Sports in North Carolina: Tracks

 Once a major part of the NASCAR circuit, North Carolina now only has one track on the schedule that hosts a points-paying race, Charlotte.
-The 167,000-seat Charlotte track is arguably the heart and soul of NASCAR.
-The track, actually in Concord, hosts three Cup Series events every season, including the NASCAR Sprint All-Star Race (formerly The Winston).
-Charlotte also hosts NASCAR's longest and most grueling race, the Coca-Cola 600, every May.
-The winner of the race earns tremendous respect among peers and fans due to the distance and the weather (North Carolina is known for extremely humid and hot summers).
-During race weeks Concord is said to balloon from its normal population of just under 56,000 to over 300,000.
+The 167,000-seat Charlotte track is located in Concord, and hosts three Cup Series events every season, including the NASCAR Sprint All-Star Race (formerly The Winston).
+Charlotte also hosts NASCAR's longest race, the Coca-Cola 600, every May.
+During race weeks Concord balloons from its normal population of just under 56,000 to over 300,000.

 Tracks that formerly hosted points-paying Cup Series events include North Wilkesboro Speedway, Rockingham Speedway, and Metrolina Speedway.
 North Wilkesboro returned to the Cup Series schedule in 2023, although doing so with the NASCAR All-Star Race, an exhibition event that does not award points toward the Cup championship.

 Soccer

 Charlotte was awarded a Major League Soccer franchise in 2019, and the team began play as Charlotte FC in 2022.
 The state is also home to two top-level women's teams.
 The most established is the North Carolina Courage of the National Women's Soccer League, which plays in Cary.
 The owner of North Carolina FC, then a member of the men's Division II North American Soccer League but now in the second-level USL Championship, bought the NWSL franchise rights of the Western New York Flash after the 2016 season.
 The NWSL team was then relocated from Rochester, New York, to Cary, moving to NCFC's home of WakeMed Soccer Park.
 The Courage won the 2022 NWSL Challenge Cup.
 A competing top-level women's league, the USL Super League, began play in 2024 with Carolina Ascent FC from Charlotte as one of its eight inaugural teams.
 Ascent is the successor to the Charlotte Independence women's team, which played in the USL W League in 2022 and 2023.